-The lights automatically turn off after 30 seconds in the following conditions:

-- When the ignition key is turned to the "ACC" or "LOCK" position with all the doors and trunk lid closed - When any of the door or trunk lid is opened and closed with the ignition key in the "ACC" or "LOCK" position
+The lights automatically turn off after 30 seconds when any of the door or trunk lid is opened and closed with the ignition key in the "ACC" or "LOCK" position.

-The lights can be turned off immediately by pushing the "LOCK" switch on the wireless remote control transmitter with all the doors locked and the trunk lid closed.
+If you want to turn off the lights immediately, push the "LOCK" button on the wireless remote control transmitter twice.
+The lights also can be turned off immediately by pushing the "LOCK" button on the wireless remote control transmitter with all the doors locked and the trunk lid closed.